faq about chiropractic in singapore

 What is the price of chiropractic care?

-A lot of the factors that will determine how quickly you respond to your treatment have to do with your age, habits, and how long you’ve had the pain.
+A lot of the factors that will determine how quickly you respond to chiropractic care have to do with your age, habits, and how long you’ve had the pain.

 Healing takes time.
 If you feel your symptoms are getting worse over time, please flag this up to our chiropractors so they can have your re-assessed.